-You will notice that you have a section called Lock system at the bottom of the list on the left.
+You will notice a Lock system section at the bottom of the list on the left.
 That section contains two subsections.
-On top, a panel for you to enter your Settings.
-On the bottom, a list with all the previous Interactions between Frotcom and the lock system.
+On top is a panel for you to enter your Settings.
+On the bottom is a list of all the previous Interactions between Frotcom and the lock system.

 You will need to enter the following information:

 Enter here a master code, with 6 digits, that you can use as a master key to unlock the lock locally, using the ELB-Lock keypad, if for any reason you cannot do it remotely from Frotcom (e.g., no local coverage) and at the same time the driver cannot use his/her PIN (because they forgot it, or because the driver is not there, or any other reason).